 Have your social security number handy, in addition to basic information such as name, address, and date of birth.

+The average time to complete this application is 9 minutes.
+For privacy and security purposes, the app times out after 15 minutes.
 If you cannot complete the application in one sitting, don’t worry; you may log in to your DMV account and finish it later.
 (Applications are stored up to one year, and are only processed when you visit a DMV field office.)

 After completing the application, you will need to visit a field office to finish the rest of the driver’s license/ID card application process.